Fostering Customer Loyalty in eCommerce

 Along with benefits and rewards they may receive from their membership status, members are also generally on board with the brand mission.
 According to brand membership expert Eric D. Schoner, “Membership uses the individual’s need to be part of something bigger, to leave a legacy, to develop a loyalty that far surpasses anything a simple ‘loyalty program’ can achieve.”

-Paid membership programmes are, indeed, on the rise.
+Paid membership programs are, indeed, on the rise.
 And why not?
 According to Retail Prophet magazine, they “turn transient loyalty into something deeper, more committed and more monogamous,” taking the relationship between the brand and the customer “from being transactional to being transformational.”

 Customer Intelligence Research Partners Co-Founder Michael Levin suggests that giving customers the choice between paying monthly and yearly made a big difference in the company’s membership numbers.
 However, he points out that growing interest in and acceptance of e-commerce memberships also represents a shift in cultural attitudes (read: increased trust and confidence) towards shopping online.